 How long does it take to get results?

 Rapid antigen tests can be run in 30 min and same day results provided.
-PCR tests are sent to a lab for screening and are typically available in 1-2 days, but tests collected on the weekend or around holidays may take longer.
+PCR tests are sent to a lab for screening and are typically available in 2-3 days, but tests collected on the weekend or around holidays may take longer.
 Please note: The rapid test is Antigen not PCR.
 As of July 2022, the PCR test lead time is 3 days.

 • Rapid antigen test without virtual visit = $90.
 If test is positive, add virtual visit = $189